 A sage old compadre from the local fly club always says the bluegill fishing gets good when the cottonwood seeds start piling up on the lake like billowy snow.
 He’s right on the money.
 Though it can be pretty good before then, it’s not a bad rule of thumb to follow.
 I found it was not great fishing yet several weeks ago on Fazon, but then we humans tend to expect things to happen on our watch, always hopeful that things’ll get going a bit earlier than the year before.
 It’s time when it’s time.
 This year the water seems to be taking a little longer to warm up and for the fish and the bugs to be where we’ve come to find them over the years.
 Warmer nighttime temps and a surplus of T-shirt days are definitely helping.
 Trout fishing’s been decent of late on both sides of the hills and those little spiny rays we particularly love to get after with a fly rod this time of year are about to go off.

 Many have been asking about our free spey casting clinics and when those start up.
-Check out our events page for a current listing of dates.
+Read on my friends as the initial schedule can be found further along in the newsletter.

 In the meantime, take advantage of some of the lovely weather we’ve been seeing and spend some time on the water, you won’t regret it.
 There are lots of fishing options available after the April Lowland Lake opener and many more on the horizon.
 And one last note...treat your mom extra special for Mother's Day on Sunday.
 If it weren't for her, you wouldn't be around to catch as many fish as you do, or would like to.